aaaguirrep/offensive-docker/README.md

 - Docker service for Linux instance on Google Cloud Platform: Docker version 19.03.6, build 369ce74a3c

-## :warning: Warning
+## ⚠️ Warning

-Do not save information on container directories because it will be lost after delete the container, you should save information in your local environment using the parameter -v when you run the container.
+- Do not save information on container directories because it will be lost after delete the container, you should save information in your local environment using the parameter -v when you run the container.
 For instance:

       docker run --rm -it -v /path/to/local/directory:/pentest --name my-pentest aaaguirrep/pentest /bin/zsh

   The above command specify a path local directory mapped with /pentest container directory.
 You should save all information under /pentest directory.

+- Use hashcat and john the ripper on controlled environments as CTF.
+You can experiment issues.

 ## Contributing